 4.1

-These Regulations may only be amended by HLH, following advice from the Finance and Audit Committee.
+These Regulations may only be amended by the Board of HLH, following advice from the Finance and Audit Committee.

 4.2.

 The Head of Resources & Finance Manager as the “Proper Officer‟ for the proper administration of HLH’s financial affairs will oversee the operation of these Regulations within HLH.
-These provide all Heads of Service, officers and staff with the written framework which governs HLH’s financial affairs.
+These provide the Chief Executive, Heads of Service, officers and staff with the written framework which governs HLH’s financial affairs.

 4.3